 One of Jesus' twelve apostles, he symbolises doubt.
 Thomas would not believe in the resurrection of Christ before seeing the marks of crucifixion.
 He said, "Unless I see the nail marks in his hands, put my finger into them, and put my hand into his side, I'll never believe!"
 Whence the expression "Je suis comme Saint-Thomas, je ne crois que ce que je vois" (like Saint Thomas, I only believe what I can see).

 This 35 m² suite is located on the 1st floor.
-It comes with a lounge area and a sofa bed which sleeps an additional 2 people.
+It comes with a lounge area and a sofa bed which sleeps an additional 1 person.
 This modern suite with its notes of spring flowers is decorated in soft, delicate tones, a mix of pale green yellow and mauve.
 Bathroom with two sinks and a corner bath.

 This 45 m² suite is located on the 2nd floor.
 It comes with a lounge area and a sofa bed which sleeps an additional 2 people.
 This romantic loft suite is decorated in pale mauve, prune and white.
 The luminous bathroom comes with a sink, a free-standing bathtub with feet and a shower.